aptos-labs/aptos-core/developer-docs-site/docs/guides/nfts/mint-nft-cli.md

 - Store the `ExtendRef` for the Object, which gives us the ability to produce a `&signer` value for it
 - Automate minting the token to the user; that is, write a mint function that works without the collection creator's signature

-First, let's go over how to increment the token's name with a number in it that matches the current collection supply:
+First, let's go over how to increment the token's name with a number in it that matches the current collection supply.

+### Incrementing the token name with the supply

 ```rust title="Converting a number to a string and appending it to another string"
     inline fun u64_to_string(value: u64): String {